Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

 4. Start Date - Optional
 5. End Date - Optional

+**Note**
 > **Large database tables**
 >
 > The Start and End dates are generally used to filter the data coming from large database tables.
-Only the data contained in within the start and end dates will be retreived.
+Only the data contained within this date range will be retrieved.

 Operation Dataset